 Most recently, Mr. Hadley lectured on the curatorial legacy and interpretation of Japanese-American incarceration, and edited and published a full color 88-page catalog of the University’s comprehensive collection of Tibetan religious art.
 A digital copy of the catalog can be accessed here.
 He also writes occasionally for the Institute of Museum & Library Services UpNext blog.

 Mr. Hadley holds a master’s degree in History and Museum Studies from the University of Missouri and a bachelor’s degree in Anthropology with minors in Museum Studies and Asian Studies from Beloit College.
-He is an active board member of the Association of Academic Museums & Galleries and also serves as a grant reviewer for the Institute of Museum & Library Services and the National Endowment for the Humanities.
+He is an active board member of the Association of Academic Museums & Galleries and also serves as an occasional grant reviewer for the Institute of Museum & Library Services and the National Endowment for the Humanities.